Dany Saputra

-Dany Saputra (born 1 January 1991) is an Indonesian professional footballer who plays as a left back for Liga 1 club Persik Kediri.
+Dany Saputra (born 1 January 1991) is an Indonesian professional footballer who plays as a left back for Liga 2 club Persiku Kudus.

 Club career

 Persija Jakarta

 At the end of December 2013, he was officially recruited by Persija Jakarta after undergoing a trial match.
 He made his league debut on 8 May 2014 in an Old Indonesia derby against Persib Bandung at the Jalak Harupat Stadium, Bandung.

-Persebaya Surabaya
+Persebaya United / Surabaya United /Bhayangkara

-In December 2014, Dany signed with Persebaya Surabaya for the 2015 Indonesia Super League.
+In December 2014, Dany signed with Persebaya United (Bhayangkara) for the 2015 Indonesia Super League.
 He made his league debut on 5 April 2015 in a 1–0 win against Mitra Kukar at the Gelora Bung Tomo Stadium, Surabaya.
 Dany only made 2 appearances for the club because this season was officially discontinued by PSSI on 2 May 2015 due to a ban by Imam Nahrawi, Minister of Youth and Sports Affairs, against PSSI to run any football competition.

-Surabaya United / Bhayangkara

-In 2016, Dany signed for a new club from Indonesian National Police Surabaya United.
-He made his official league debut on 20 April 2017 in a 2–1 win against Badak Lampung at the Gelora Bung Tomo Stadium, Surabaya.
+In 2016, Dany's club renamed as Indonesian National Police Surabaya United.
+He made his official new league Liga 1 debut on 20 April 2017 in a 2–1 win against Badak Lampung at the Gelora Bung Tomo Stadium, Surabaya.